Angola–Cuba relations

-During Angola's civil war, Cuban forces fought alongside the Marxist–Leninist People's Movement for the Liberation of Angola (MPLA) government; against the Western-backed National Union for the Total Independence of Angola (UNITA) and National Liberation Front of Angola (FNLA) guerrillas who were aided by the South-African army.
+The deep roots of Angola-Cuba relations stretch back to the 15th century, during the dawn of European maritime expansion.
+Following the arrival of Christopher Columbus in Cuba by October 1492 and the arrival of Portuguese explorer Diogo Cão at the mouth of the Congo River in Angola in 1482, both territories were rapidly absorbed into rival Iberian empires.
+As the Spanish Empire developed Cuba into a central hub for sugar and tobacco production, it faced a severe labor shortage due to the decimation of the indigenous Taíno population, while Portugal utilized its stronghold in Angola, designated as Portuguese West Africa, as a primary source for human captivity.
+Between the 15th and 19th centuries, hundreds of thousands of Angolan captives were forcibly marched to the coast, loaded onto slave ships, and transported across the Atlantic into the Spanish colony of Cuba.
+A vast number of these individuals were brought to the port of Havana.
+The Treaty of Tordesillas of 1494 drew an imaginary line down the centre of the Atlantic Ocean, with the Spanish claimed the Americas to the west, while the Portuguese secured Africa and the Indian Ocean to the east.
+This forced migration deeply infused Cuban culture, religion, and demographics with Angolan roots—particularly through the preservation of Bantu traditions, language remnants, and religious practices.
+During the Angolan Civil War, Cuban forces fought alongside the Marxist–Leninist People's Movement for the Liberation of Angola (MPLA) government; against the Western-backed National Union for the Total Independence of Angola (UNITA) and National Liberation Front of Angola (FNLA) guerrillas who were aided by the South-African army.
 The present day outcome of the war resulted in the MPLA changing from a Marxist–Leninist party to a multi-party democratic system based on neoliberal principles (the MPLA also dropped the "Labour Party" extension to its name as a clear sign of dropping their communist aspirations).
 From an economic standpoint, Cuba has lost its preferred status among Angolans and South Africa has become the biggest single investor and trading partner with Angola (outside oil sales).

 Pedro Rosso Leal is the current ambassador of Cuba to Angola.